WDWMousing

 The elevators rises up to the first stop.
 The doors open to reveal a long, dimly lit hotel corridor, with overgrown plants and doors to guest rooms, with morning newspapers and room-service trays outside, along its length.
 There is a single window at the opposite end of the corridor.
 A violent thunderstorm is raging and lightning flashes outside the window.

 Then the ghostly apparitions of the 5 missing hotel guest appear, turning to face the elevator and beckoning the guests to join them.
-Then in a burst of electricity they disappear.

 The corridor fades away, but the window remains until it appears to be floating in a dark field of stars.
 The window morphs into the window from the Twilight Zone’s TV opening sequence, and breaks.